 You do not need any prior Italian study to participate on this program.

 You should expect a highly intensive course and cultural immersion program.
-The course is organized into eight lecture days, five single-day visits, and a three-day residential lab in a mountain guesthouse.
+Each course is organized into twelve class sessions, five guided visits, and a multi-day residential lab.

-In courses, you will be assessed through classroom participation, written reports, group work and a final exam.
+In courses, you will be assessed through participation, midterm exams, residential lab activities, presentations, and final papers.

 Credits/Number of Courses